WIllChengster/Job-Map/README.md

 # Job Map

-Job Map is an app used to find jobs in a specified area combined with a Map, to give the user a visual layout of their search.
+Job Map is an application used to find jobs in a specified area combined with a Map, to give the user a visual layout of their search.

 ## Motivation